Mentorship to Get You to the Next Level

 After completing an undergraduate degree in engineering at McGill, Michael became enamoured by the possibility to apply a quantitative engineering mindset to biology and the emerging field of Synthetic Biology.
 He moved to Boston to pursue his doctoral studies where his Ph.D. research in Biomedical engineering was completed in George Church’s lab at HMS.
 The focus of his thesis was on developing advanced genetic and protein engineering technologies to control microbiome.
 He was bit by the "entrepreneur's bug" at the tail end of his PhD and launched a company, Syncrobes, focused on translating the technology he was advancing to improve the gut health of livestock animals.
 Growing that company provided him opportunities to interact with the Boston VC community and ultimately led to an offer to join one of the premiere life science focused venture creation firms, Flagship Pioneering, where he spent the second half of his decade in Boston.
 His time at Flagship was focused on conceiving, strategizing and ultimately building very early stage companies.
 More specifically he was focused on the development of two microbiome companies in the agricultural (Indigo) and therapeutics (Kaleido) domains, co-founding and launching a new therapeutic delivery platform and gene therapy company (Cobalt Biomedicine/Sana Biotechnologies) and most recently developing new ventures in AI-based drug development and gene editing areas.
 A long-term goal of his has always been to bring his learnings in Boston back home to help contribute to the Canadian biotech ecosystem.
 To that end, he recently relocated to Montreal to help launch a new Canadian focused life science and health technologies venture capital fund, Amplitude Ventures, and is excited to be able to achieve this goal with the support of the stellar team he works with.

-The Dobson Mentorship Circle is open to McGill startups who have completed the McGill X-1 Accelerator and/or were winners in the finals of the McGill Dobson Cup who:
+- You have successfully completed the McGill X-1 Accelerator and/or were winners in the finals of the McGill Dobson Cup

-Have identified business goals for the next 12-18 months and are seeking mentorship to help them achieve specifically identified milestones
+- You have identified business goals for the next 12-18 months and are seeking mentorship towards achieving specifically identified milestones

 Have questions about the program?
-Contact Kika Armata for more information: kika.armata [at] mcgill.ca
+Email us at dobson.mgmt [at] mcgill.ca for more information